AlexMax/destiny-wishlist-generator/README.md

   source: Where the perk suggestions came from. # Not optional.
   notes: Any notes about the weapon you want to show up in DIM. # Optional
   perks:
     - - A suggested perk for slot 1.
       - Another suggested perk for slot 1.
     - - A suggested perk for slot 2.
       - Another suggested perk for slot 2.
-  - - A suggested perk for slot 3 that is only viable in PvE (PvE)
+    - - A perk for slot 3 that is only viable in PvE (PvE)
-    - A suggested perk for slot 3 that is only viable in PvP (PvP)
+      - A perk for slot 3 that is only viable in PvP (PvP)
       # Rolls that have a PvE or PvP-specific perk will have a (PvE) or (PvP)
       # added to the front of their notes.
 Rolls that mix PvE and PvP perks
       # will be automatically filtered out and not wishlisted.
-  - - A suggested perk for slot 4 that is only viable with mouse and keyboard (MKb)
+    - - A perk for slot 4 that is only viable with mouse and keyboard (MnK)
-    - A suggested perk for slot 4 that is only viable with a controller (Cont)
+      - A perk for slot 4 that is only viable with a controller (Cont)
-    # Rolls that mix mouse and keyboard and controller perks will be similarly
+      # Rolls that mix mouse and keyboard and controller perks will be
-    # filtered out.
+      # similarly filtered out.
-    - A suggested perk for slot 4 that is only viable with a controller in PvE (Cont, PvE)
+      - A perk for slot 4 that is only viable with a controller in PvE (Cont, PvE)
       # Rolls can be specific to both content and control style.
   masterworks:
   - A suggested masterwork
   - Another suggested masterwork
   # Masterwork suggestions are just added to the notes of the roll.

 # You can also wishlist a weapon without perks.
 - name: Name of the weapon